18F/18f.gsa.gov/_posts/2016-08-30-kanban-for-government.md

 The team isn’t drowning anymore.
 They’re back in charge of the work they do, instead of the other way around.

-*Postscript: Two days before press time, Josh Bailes sent this 18F-wide message:*
+Postscript: Two days before press time, Josh Bailes sent this 18F-wide message:

- _“Good news.
+ <blockquote>Good news.
 Our current median transit time for agreements is 37.5 days, meaning from kick off to signature, it takes 37.5 days for an agreement to get completed.
 This is a vast improvement from 60 days and due to two things: 1) the WIP limits we set.
 They are working.
-2) The great work of Matt Spencer and [the Agreements] team.”_
+2) The great work of Matt Spencer and [the Agreements] team.</blockquote>